rf20008/TheDiscordMathProblemBotRepo2/PRIVACY_POLICY.md

 You can see *all* of your data using the command /user_data get_data.

 As of right now, quizzes do not have a user interface, but problems you submit can still be deleted via ``/delete_problem``.
 Due to Discord limitations, you are not able to delete individual problems that are part of Discord servers are not a part of.
 There is also a ``/delete_all_my_data`` command, which will delete *all* your problems, quizzes, quiz submissions, and grades you submitted (including guilds you are not part of).
+However, due to security reasons, we won't delete the data we store about you about whether you're blacklisted / trusted.

-There are options to delete your votes & your solves
+There are options to delete your votes & your solves.

 ## Updates and notification